Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated pathology slides: Results

-Furthermore, we systematically characterized the phenotype clusters in three different ways: (1) By using Spearman's rank correlation between cluster contributions and gene immunogenomic signatures such as tumor infiltrating leukocytes (TIL), proliferation, or wound healing \cite{Thorsson2018}, (2) by annotating cells in the tiles with Hover-Net \cite{Graham2019}, and using the two-sample Kolmogorov-Smirnov test to measure over and under representation of cell types in each cluster, and (3) using manual annotations of pathologists in the NYU whole slide images (WSIs); measuring enrichment or depletion of LUAD histological subtypes such as solid, acinar, papillary, micropapillary, and lepidic using the Hypergeometric test.
+In addition to providing a direct visual interpretation of relevant clusters of tiles, HPL allows us to quantitively characterize HPCs in three different ways: (1) by using Spearman's rank correlation between cluster contributions and transcriptomic-based immune signatures such as tumor infiltrating leukocytes (TIL), proliferation, or wound healing \cite{Thorsson2018}, (2) by annotating cell types in the tiles from the $NYU_1$ cohort with Hover-Net \cite{Graham2019}, and using the two-sample Kolmogorov-Smirnov test to measure over and under-representation of cell types in each HPC, and (3) using representative manual annotations of regions at a slide level by pathologists in $NYU_1$, measuring enrichment or depletion of LUAD histological subtypes such as solid, acinar, papillary, micropapillary, and lepidic using the hypergeometric test.